reframejs/reframe/readme.md

 <a href="/examples/simple/pages/welcome.config.js" target="_blank">
 <img src='https://github.com/reframejs/reframe/raw/master/docs/images/previews/welcome.png?sanitize=true' align="left"/>
 </a>
-That's it:
-We simply define a React component and a so-called page config.
+We create an app simply by defining a React component and a so-called page config.
 No build configuration,
 no server configuration.
-(But if you want to, you can configure and take control over everything.)
+(But, if you want to, you can configure and take control over everything.)

 <br/>
 <br/>